jupyterhub/jupyterhub/docs/source/index.rst

 For convenient administration of the Hub, its users, and services, JupyterHub also provides a `REST API`_.

-The JupyterHub team and Project Jupyter values our community, and JupyterHub follows the Jupyter [Community Guides](https://jupyter.readthedocs.io/en/latest/community/content-community.html).
+The JupyterHub team and Project Jupyter value our community, and JupyterHub follows the Jupyter [Community Guides](https://jupyter.readthedocs.io/en/latest/community/content-community.html).

 Contents